 - Beach Bound: Pop your favorite shorts and a short sleeved cropped sweatshirt over your best bikini when you head for the beach.
 Finish the look with a straw tote, flip flops and a chunky bracelet.
-The Boxy Slub Crop Top is a cute example of this type of shirt.
+The Crochet Trim Tee is a cute example of this type of shirt.

 - Jeans: Wear logo cropped shirts with jeans, jeggings, shorts or leggings.
 Dress it up with high heels or down with ballerina flats or sandals; boots always look sexy and can make the legs look longer and leaner depending on the style.

 - Date Night Dress-up: Enjoy admiring glances when you get dolled up for that special date night in a sultry off-the-shoulder crop shirt and pencil skirt.
 Stiletto heels are optional but guaranteed to ramp up the sex appeal of the ensemble.
 Check out Shop Style's selection of sleek cropped shirts for ideas.